 1) You are a GIRL!
 Girls shouldn't travel around Latin America alone!
 (Me: Dad, you hitchhiked from Washington State to Brazil by yourself and raised me on those stories)

 2) The Andes are notorious for causing flat tires!
-FLAT TIRES ON TWO WHEELS IS BAD!
+FLAT TIRES ON TWO WHEELS ARE BAD!
 (Me: Dad, I'll check my tire pressure) FLAT TIRES!
 I WOULDN'T DO THIS IF I WERE YOU!
 I WOULDN'T DO THIS!
-(Me: Dad, you don't have to do this, but you would do this if you were me)
+(Me: Dad, yes you would)

 3) The Argentine drivers are the worst, most aggressive in the world!!
 They'll run you off the road shouting and swearing!!
-Note: he's married to an Argentine (my mom) so I know he has a point...
+(Note: he's married to an Argentine-my mom- so there's no point in arguing...)